kovac031/DevQuestionsAndAnswers_CSharp/README.md

 ...
 ```

-## 36. describe the difference between IEnumerable and IQueryable.
+## 36. Describe the difference between IEnumerable and IQueryable.
 Both are for handling collections, but IEnumerable executes immediately and stores a collection in memory, which is performance heavy, while IQueryable builds a query and does not execute until .ToList

 ```C#